Carloschacon2701/serverless-data-lake/README.md

 ```

 **Note**: Ensure all data and objects in S3 buckets are removed or the buckets are emptied before running `terraform destroy`, as Terraform cannot delete non-empty S3 buckets.

-## Notes

-- The diagram referenced in `assets/diagram.png` shows a conceptual architecture that includes an SQS retry queue, which is not currently implemented in this codebase.
-This could be added as a future enhancement for handling Lambda failures with retry logic.
-- The processed data bucket is currently configured to use the same bucket as the raw data, with a different prefix (`processed/`).
-A separate processed bucket module is commented out in `main.tf` if you prefer separate buckets.